centridsol/EFCoreAutoMigrator/README.md

         }
 ```

+## Known Issues

+There is currently a migration issue that occurs when you change the namespace(s) associated with your DBSets (Error messasge `Failed to compile previous snapshot`).
+Will look into this and should provide a fix soon.

 ----

 ## Contributing

 EFCoreAutoMigrator is an opensource project and contributions are valued.
-If there is a bug fix please create a pull request explain what the bug is, and how you fixed and tested it.
+If there is a bug fix please create a pull request explain what the bug is, how you fixed and tested it.

 If it's a new feature, please add it as a issue with the label enhancement, detailing the new feature and why you think it's needed.
 Will discuss it there and once it's agreed upon you can create a pull request with the details highlighted above.